Sesame Street video games: Elmo's Deep Sea Adventure

 Elmo's Deep Sea Adventure is a CD-ROM game.
 The game was developed by Mattel Media in 2000 and re-released by Sesame Workshop in 2005, and by Encore Software in 2006.
 Elmo invites users to join him on his deep sea submarine to explore shipwrecks, sunken cities and lost treasure.
 Oscar, Grover, Zoe, Rosita and Telly also appear.
 Skills such as critical thinking, problem-solving, and decision making are taught in three play modes, five activities, and two levels.

 Elmo's Letter Adventure

-Elmo's Letter Adventure is an educational game for the Nintendo 64 and PlayStation featuring Sesame Streets Elmo.
-It was released in 1999.
+Elmo's Letter Adventure is an educational game for the Nintendo 64 and PlayStation featuring Sesame Streets Elmo and was released on November 15th, 1999.